open/close all folders

 - Time Stands Still: Can create a bubble around him where everything inside moves faster than what's outside.
 There are a lot of limitations to it, but he does pretty good given those limits.
 It's not quite stopping the outside, but it's close.

-- Action Girl: Zigzagged.
+- Action Girl: Zigzagged in the first book.
 She's a good shot with a rifle, but that doesn't make her a fighter.
+Becomes a straight example in subsequent books.

 - Awesome by Analysis: She frequently quotes crime statistics and uses the conclusions drawn to help with the situation.